FAQs

 Frequently Asked Questions about the STEPS program

 To take the courses in Bilingual Language Acquisition, no Spanish knowledge is required.
 At least intermediate knowledge of Spanish is required to take the Spanish Language Acquisition course.
 To fully participate in STEPS, including all courses and clinical practicum, fluency in Spanish is required.
-This includes low-advanced proficiency in listening and speaking skills as measured by an interview over the phone prior to admission to the STEPS program.
+This includes low-advanced proficiency in listening and speaking skills as measured by a phone or video (zoom) interview prior to admission to the STEPS program.
 Ability to read and write in Spanish is also expected.

 Once you have indicated your interest in the STEPS program (see above) and submitted your completed application, we will contact you to schedule your interview.
 We expect that interviews will take place from mid-December to the end of February, before the department makes admission decisions.
 Letters of admission are typically sent in March.